 Homer L. King, Deming, New Mexico, July 19. -I closed the work in California, July 11, with a series of meetings at Montebello, which is reported in this issue by Brother John Sharp.
 This was the fifth meeting in that state, and as with all the others, I enjoyed it very much.
 California is a wide and needy field for gospel preaching, but to my knowledge there is not an active loyal gospel preacher in the state, who devotes all his time to preaching.
 There is much interest being manifested in locating an active evangelist in that field.
 The Lord willing, I plan to return to that field for more work either this fall or next spring.
 I am now with the faithful few at Deming, preaching a few nights, before going on to Atlanta, Texas to begin July 25 and continue until August 8.
 All in reach are invited to attend.
 After this, I may go to Sulphur for a few days en route to the camp meeting, near Lebanon, Mo.
 After the camp meeting, I plan to go to Alabama for a mission meeting in Samson, beginning about the first Sunday in September.
-Let us work while it is turn there for a meeting some time this fall.
+Let us work while it is day!

+Homer A. Gay, Waco, Tex., June 14,-We left thome the 27th of May and preached at Munday that night to a nice attentive crowd.
+I may return there for a meeting some time this fall.
 The last Lord's day in May I was with the faithful few at Robert Lee, where we enjoyed a splendid visit with Bro.
-J. D. Phillips and wife, and also with our beloved brother H. O. Freeman and family.
+J. D. Phillips and wife, and also with our beloved brother H.O.
+Freeman and family.
 The next Lord's day we were at Eola, where Bro.
 Jim Stewart was in a good meeting.
 This is our old home, and we enjoyed the visit.
-I preached once while there.
+I preached once while there..
 They talk of wanting me back there for a singing school this fall.
-After visiting friends and relatives, of Eden, Brady; and Lohn, we came on to Waco, where we began a meeting, with the faithful congregation, on So.
+After visiting friends and relatives, of Eden, Brady, and Lohn, we came on to Waco, where we began a meeting, with the faithful congregation, on So.
 4th Street, Saturday night, June 12th.
 Thus far we have had splendid crowds.
 Yesterday we had visitors, from Temple, Moody, Troy, and other nearby places, also from San Antonio and Dale.
 Our good old co-worker, Cloves Cook, was with us a few hours and promised to come back this week for a day or two.
-We are to be here two weeks and then go to Shreveport, La. for a few days and then on to El Dorado, Ark., to begin July 3rd; from there to a mission meeting at Pine Hill, Ala., beginning July 17th; thence to New Salem Church, near Brookhaven, Miss., beginning Aug.
+We are to be here two weeks and then go to Shreveport, La. for a few days and then on to El Dorado, Ark., to begin July 3rd; from there to a mission meeting at Pine Hill, Ala., beginning July 17th; thence to New Church, near Brookhaven, Miss., beginning Aug.
 1st, and from there to the Bennett Spring, near Lebanon, Mo., for the camp meeting, beginning about Aug.
 20. I hope that all will be ready when we get there.
 I still expect to go to the state of Washington this fall, and will likely come back through Calif.
 Let us work while it is day.